 - Phrases in double quotes (" ") to search for a sequence of terms.

-In cases where you want to find content on Scribd that must include a specific term, simply include the terms that you'd like to be mandatory.
+In cases where you want to find content on Everand that must include a specific term, simply include the terms that you'd like to be mandatory.
 For example, suppose you’re interested in learning how to play piano.
 You might very well start with a search term like “piano”.
 You’ll see, however, that many of the results include music for players with varying experience.
-You can use a second search term (such as “beginner”) which means that the word “beginner” should figure prominently in the results you see.
+You can include a second search term (such as “beginner”) which means that the word “beginner” should figure prominently in the results you see.
 So, now your search is: piano beginner

 Continuing with the previous example, suppose you have learned all the music in the book "The Easyway to Play Piano" by Joe Procopio.
 If you want to exclude this document from your future searches, you can use the minus sign directly preceding a search term.
 Make sure to pick a word that’s indicative and a bit unique to the excluded document, such as “easyway” from the title or “procopio” from the author’s name.
 Your resulting search query would look like this: piano beginner -easyway